Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Introduction

-We show that the convergence rate of Stack-SVD is minimax optimal when the noiseless matrices have exactly identical singular subspaces.
-In particular, our analysis indicates the advantage of Stack-SVD over several alternatives methods, including the principal angle estimators that are also widely used \cite{aJIVE,fan2017distributed}; see Sections \ref{simulation} and \ref{realdata}.
+We show that the convergence rate of Stack-SVD is minimax optimal when the noiseless matrices have identical singular subspaces.
+An alternative method, Average-SVD (also known as Distributed PCA or Principal Angle Analysis), involves computing leading singular vectors of the average matrix of the individually estimated subspaces (defined in Section \ref{suboptimal.sec}).
+Our analysis indicates the advantage of Stack-SVD over several alternative methods, including the Average-SVD estimators that are also widely used \cite{aJIVE,fan2017distributed}, especially when there is substantial signal imbalance; see Sections \ref{suboptimal.sec}, \ref{simulation} and \ref{realdata}.
 In cases where individual unshared singular vectors are present, we show that some modified Stack-SVD estimators achieve the optimal rates.
-Furthermore, we propose an efficient algorithm to distinguish between shared and unshared singular vectors within the stacked noisy matrix, enabling practical implementation of these estimators.
-Our findings deepen the understanding of singular subspace estimation under noise, particularly in settings involving both shared and unshared singular vectors across data matrices, and provide insights for applications in various fields.
+Furthermore, we propose an algorithm to distinguish between shared and unshared singular vectors within the stacked noisy matrix, enabling practical implementation.
+Our findings deepen the understanding of subspace estimation under noise, particularly in settings involving both shared and unshared singular vectors across data matrices, and provide insights for applications in various fields.

 We consider the following two specific settings.
-For the case of identical singular subspace, we consider $k$ noiseless low-rank matrices $ X_i \in \mathbb{R}^{n \times p_i} $ $(i=1,2,...,k)$ sharing the same left singular subspace, whose SVD can be written as where $U$ is the shared left singular subspace while $\Sigma_i$ and $V_i$ are the respective singular values and right singular subspaces for $X_i$.
+For the case of identical singular subspace, we consider $k$ noiseless low-rank matrices $ X_i \in \mathbb{R}^{n \times p_i} $ $(i=1,2,...,k)$ sharing the same left singular subspace, whose SVD can be written as $X_1 = U \Sigma_1 V_1^T, ~ X_2 = U \Sigma_2 V_2^T, ~ ...~ X_k = U \Sigma_k V_k^T,$ where $U$ is the shared left singular subspace while $\Sigma_i$ and $V_i$ are the respective singular values and right singular subspaces for $X_i$.
 The observations are noisy versions of these matrices, given by the matrix denoising model \citep{donoho2013threshold,structuredpca2021}:

 where $Z_i\in\mathbb{R}^{n\times p_i} $ $(i=1,2,...,k)$ are additive noise matrices with zero-mean independent sub-Gaussian entries.